 Control Component: Intrusion Prevention System (IPS)

-Positioned on the virtual switch fabric, vSecurity is in the optimal position to provide deep packet inspection for its Intrusion Prevention System.
-Monitoring all traffic traversing the virtual switch, vSecurity can detect hostile traffic entering the virtual data center, and more importantly, all hostile traffic between virtual machines themselves.
-By virtualizing the Intrusion Prevention System, vSecurity’s software defined security approach provides the most scalable solution for Intrusion Detection and Prevention available.
+Positioned on the virtual switch fabric, Catbird is in the optimal position to provide deep packet inspection for its Intrusion Prevention System.
+Monitoring all traffic traversing the virtual switch, Catbird can detect hostile traffic entering the virtual data center, and more importantly, all hostile traffic between virtual machines themselves.
+By virtualizing the Intrusion Prevention System, Catbird’s software defined security approach provides the most scalable solution for Intrusion Detection and Prevention available.

 Control Component: Virtual Infrastructure Monitoring (VIM)

-vSecurity is fully integrated with the virtual infrastructure.
-The Catbird Virtual Infrastructure Monitor is the security operator’s eye into the virtual infrastructure, providing a real time view of relevant network security virtual machine and vSwitch configurations.
-When a policy has been violated, the vSecurity Virtual Infrastructure Monitor can perform response actions, including disconnecting a virtual machine from the network or powering off the virtual machine.
+Catbird is fully integrated with the VMware or Microsoft virtual infrastructure.
+The Catbird Virtual Infrastructure Monitor is the security operator’s eye into the virtual infrastructure, providing a real time view of relevant network security virtual machine and switch configurations.
+When a policy has been violated, the Catbird Virtual Infrastructure Monitor can perform response actions, including disconnecting a virtual machine from the network or powering off the virtual machine.
 The Virtual Infrastructure Monitor restores the principle of separation of duties in virtual infrastructure by providing the security operator real-time monitoring of the virtual infrastructure administrator’s activities as they relate to network security.